-Software as a Service
+Software As A Service

-The SaaS model is essentially the idea of providing a software over the Internet (and securing income through either payment models or advertisements, in which case software is free to customers).
+The SaaS model is essentially the idea of providing software over the Internet (and securing income through either payment models or advertisements, in which case software is free to customers).
 In this model, the software is handled, managed, and updated from a central location, which makes it simple and easy for customers to use without these types of obligations.

-Platform as a Service
+Platform As A Service

-Platform as a Service models are in some ways the most complicated of the three types of service, but on the other hand there are many similarities with SaaS providers.
+Platform as a Service model is in some ways the most complicated of the three types of service, but on the other hand, there are many similarities with SaaS providers.
 Essentially, PaaS is the same idea, except that instead of providing software to users over the Internet, providers are offering platforms on which to build software.
 The platform allows for the easy creation and implementation of web applications and software without the need to purchase new hardware or software on the side.

-Infrastructure as a Service
+Infrastructure As A Service

-For a fee, the cloud provider delivers servers, storage, and operating systems all to the users of their use to meet their independent needs, or the needs of their company.
-The IaaS model of service is used particularly in instances when the user might otherwise have a hard time meeting demands, or purchasing or affording hardware necessary to run the company.
+For a fee, the cloud provider delivers servers, storage, and operating systems all to the users of their use to meet their independent needs or the needs of their company.
+The IaaS model of service is used particularly in instances when the user might otherwise have a hard time meeting demands or purchasing or affording hardware necessary to run the company.

 There are of course more intricacies and differences between these different types of service, and if you are considering making use of them it’s worth further investigation.
 However, as mentioned previously, it is a bit simplistic to view “cloud computing” on the whole as a single type of technology or service.